RogerCL24/pgSQL/Fundamentals/CONSTRAINTS/README.md

 2.3.
 The first `DELETE` produces error because we are trying to delete a tuple that has the value `id` from the `persons` table referencing a `persons_id` value from the `jobs` table <sub>**Blue** square </sub> and with the `ON DELETE RESTRICT` command <sub> line 42 on the code</sub> we constraint all delete actions to the values that are `FOREIGN KEY`

 2.4.
 For that reason the second `DELETE` is correct, the value of the `id` field is not referencing any value of the `persons_id` field from the `jobs` table <sub> color **Yellow**</sub>
+- **IMPORTANT:** They are a `FOREIGN KEY` even though the restrict does not affect them, the restriction only works for the values that are referenced <sub> They are in both tables</sub>